top of page

 A Return to Participation After Traumatic Brain Injury

-Over the next two months, he showed up consistently and took part in sessions that emphasized routine, choice, and simply giving things a try - without pressure to perform or compete.
+Over the next two months, he attended consistently and took part in sessions that emphasized routine and trying activities without pressure to perform or compete.

-During this time, he learned he would need a second brain surgery, a decision that came with significant risk.
-His mother later shared that having something steady and familiar to come to each week helped him feel more grounded and ready to face that choice.
+During this time, he learned that he would need a second brain surgery, which carried significant risk.
+His mother later shared that having something steady and familiar each week helped him feel more grounded as he prepared for the surgery.

-One week after surgery, with medical clearance, he chose to return to the program on his own.
+One week after surgery, with medical clearance, he chose to return to the program.
 Not long after, he began talking openly about his future, including plans for college.

 Why This Mattered: